(This post contains affiliate links. Read my full disclosure.)

-Pricing: Starts at $9,000 per year upfront fee.
-Higher tiers are “on request.”
+Pricing: Starts at $9,000 per year (upfront fee).
+Higher tiers are available “on request.”

 Keeping track of what people are saying about you and your brands online is a daunting task.
 After all, there are several social media sites in each country, and millions of other sources on the Web.
 Trying to keep track of everything by hand is almost impossible.
 Fortunately, there are a wide variety of tools available to help.
 They have different features, and one is available to fit almost any budget.
 By taking a look at these options, you are sure to find just the right one.